 Children’s feet grow very quickly and their shoe size may need updating every few months.
 Shoes that are too tight can hamper your child’s walking, leading to problems, such as ingrown toenails.

 Suggestions for Children's Shoes

 Shoes for your toddler should ideally have:

 - a comfortable fit in length and width

-- Flexible, flat sole – you want to make sure that the sole is able to bend near the toe.
+- a flexible, flat sole – check the sole to be sure the foot can bend near the toe

-- Front of the shoe should be wider than the heel, matching the natural design of the foot.
+- the front of the shoe should be wider than the heel, to match the natural shape of the foot

 - a solid heel counter (the part that goes around the back of the heel)